Cassell's Hamburgers

 Cassell's Hamburgers is a restaurant specializing in hamburgers.
-First opened in 1948, its main location is located at the Hotel Normandie on 6th Street in the Koreatown neighborhood of Los Angeles.
+First opened in 1948, its main location is at the Hotel Normandie on 6th Street in the Koreatown neighborhood of Los Angeles.

 Description

 The restaurant serves hamburgers, veggie burgers, milkshakes and malts, cocktails and beer.
-At various times in its history, the restaurant notably did not serve french fries, although it did served house made potato chips.
+At various times in its history, the restaurant notably did not serve french fries, although it did serve house made potato chips.
 It serves various sandwiches, including a tuna melt made with freshly poached tuna.

 The restaurant is modeled after a classic diner.